Study Russian Online

 IV.
 Simple quesions

-Notes: How to ask and answer simple questions in Russian
+How to ask and answer simple questions in Russian

 Usually, Russians do not use special grammar constructions or word to ask questions.
 Questions are commonly expressed by intonation.
 When answering simple questions in Russian, you can use words да yes and нет no.